swiftly-solution/documentation/docgen/output/events/gameevents/onteaminfo.md

 ---

 # OnTeamInfo
-This event is triggered when info about team
+This event is triggered when team_info is triggered.
 ::: tabs
 @tab Lua
 ```lua